fabiogoma/ansible-vault/README.md

 Decrypt your password
 ---------------------

-The next Python script will do the opposite, getting the encrypted file and returning the plain text password.
+The next Python script will do the opposite, getting the encrypted file and returning the password (which will be used by ansible-vault).

 ```python
 #!/bin/python